Beckscodes/alx-low_level_programming/0x00-hello_world/README.md

-script which runs a C file through the processor and the result into another file
+script that compiles a C file but does not link.